MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12sdklayers/nf-d3d12sdklayers-id3d12debug5-setenableautoname.md

 ## -remarks

-Objects are not named unless you use [ID3D12Object::SetName](/windows/win32/api/d3d12/nf-d3d12-id3d12object-setname) or [ID3D12Object::SetPrivateData](/windows/win32/api/d3d12/nf-d3d12-id3d12object-setprivatedata) to assign a name.
+By default, objects are not named unless you use [ID3D12Object::SetName](/windows/win32/api/d3d12/nf-d3d12-id3d12object-setname) or [ID3D12Object::SetPrivateData](/windows/win32/api/d3d12/nf-d3d12-id3d12object-setprivatedata) to assign a name.

 It's a best practice to name all of your Direct3D 12 objects; at least in debug builds.
 Failing that, you might find it convenient to allow automatic name assignment in order to cover the gaps.
 Direct3D 12 objects created with auto-name enabled are automatically assigned a name, which is used for debug layer output and for DRED page fault data.